B1.4 Count to 200, including by 20s, 25s, and 50s, using a variety of tools and strategies.

 Group students into teams of four.

-Give each student a blank number chart and, to the team, an overhead of a number chart and number cards from 1 to 200.
+Give each student a blank number chart and, to the team, a copy of a number chart and number cards from 1 to 200.

 Tell students to take turns drawing a card at random, saying the number aloud and writing it on their blank number chart in the appropriate place.